gmc-code/PC-microbit-micropython/docs/radio/radio_draw.rst

 ------------------

 | This script acts like a simple drawing program on the microbit.
-| You can move around the grid by tilting the microbit, toggle LEDs on and off with A button, and send your drawing to another microbit with the B button.
+| You can move around the grid by tilting the microbit, toggle LEDs on and off with A-button, and send your drawing to another microbit with the B-button.

 | The `x` and `y` variables represent the current position on the microbit's LED display.
 | The `tick` variable is used to control the blinking of the current position.